jthomperoo/predictive-horizontal-pod-autoscaler/README.md

 This is a [Custom Pod Autoscaler](https://www.github.com/jthomperoo/custom-pod-autoscaler); aiming to have identical functionality to the Horizontal Pod Autoscaler, however with added predictive elements using statistical models.

-This uses the [Horizontal Pod Autoscaler Custom Pod Autoscaler](https://www.github.com/jthomperoo/horizontal-pod-autoscaler) extensively to provide most functionality for the Horizontal Pod Autoscaler parts.
+This extensively uses the the [jthomperoo/k8shorizmetrics](https://github.com/jthomperoo/k8shorizmetrics) library to gather metrics and to evaluate them as the Kubernetes Horizontal Pod Autoscaler does.

 # Why would I use it?